-In case you selected the java dropper, you still need to select the malware simulation that should be loaded & executed when the applet on landing page template is activated.
+2024/04/28 21:30 5/5 Background Info

-• Step 4 - Test your scenario:: If everything is configured correctly, the user who opens the link to the landing page should now see a popup that will ask him to run an applet.
-If he accepts to run the applet, the selected malware simulation is loaded into the specified directory and executed OR the system commands are getting executed (depening on which applet you picked in Step 2):
+In case you selected the java dropper, you still need to select the malware simulation that should be loaded & executed with the Applet on landing page template.
+This is all it needs to configure a Applet based attack.
+If the user opens the link to the landing page he now will get a popup that will ask him to run the applet.
+If he accepts to run the applet, the selected malware simulation is loaded into the specified directory and executed.